 You'll also want to check out the Fender Tone App, which lets you update and store your presets when you are out in the wild.

-If you hate computers, or think they are out to get you, you certainly don't need to use any of this stuff to get your money's worth from a Fender Mustang guitar amp.
-But for those who are technically savvy, or willing to learn, the wireless connectivity opens up a whole new array of possibilities.
+If you hate computers or think they are out to get you, you certainly don't need to use any of this stuff to get your money's worth from a Fender Mustang guitar amp.
+But for those who are technically savvy, or willing to learn, wireless connectivity opens up a whole new array of possibilities.

 Be aware that the specs listed above as well as the specifics of the FUSE software can change, so be sure to visit Fender's website for the most up-to-date info.

 The Fender Mustang I is a great little amp from the older V.2 lineup.
 It's only 20 watts with an 8-inch speaker, but it would serve well for practice or even jamming with friends.
 Its size makes it easy to carry around, but it still packs many of the same amps models and effects as the big boys.

 In my article on the top guitar practice amps, 42% of readers surveyed preferred the Mustang I over comparable amps from other big brand names.